github/open-source-survey/ROADMAP.md

 October 2016

 - [ ] Release a draft of the survey instrument
-- [ ] Document plans for administration of survey
+- [ ] Document plans for fielding survey

 November 2016